SplashCodeDex/AutoGitGrow/README.md

 The frontend development server will start, usually on `http://localhost:5173`.

 ### 6. GitHub Actions Setup (for automation and CI/CD)

+#### Securing on-demand automations
+- Set AUTOMATION_API_KEY and VITE_AUTOMATION_API_KEY to the same secret to require authenticated dispatches from the UI.
+- Set FRONTEND_ORIGIN in the backend to restrict CORS to your dashboard domain.
+- Adjust AUTOMATION_RATE_LIMIT_* to tune per-IP rate limiting on /api/automation/*.
+- Ensure your GITHUB_PAT includes the workflow scope (the backend validates and logs a warning on startup).

 For automated runs on GitHub and Continuous Integration/Continuous Deployment (CI/CD), you'll need to configure repository secrets and variables: